ITS requires all accounts to have password protection.

 NetID and NetPassword

 Your NetID is used for accessing a variety of information technology resources and services.
-All new MSU ID cards have the NetID printed on the front.
+All MSU ID cards have the NetID printed on the front.

 Your NetPassword is used in conjunction with your NetID.
 If you have never used your NetPassword you must go to the NetPassword Maintenance page to set your NetPassword.